jgirardet/sublack/README.rst

 pyproject.toml settings
 ***********************

-Sublack support use of black configuration in pyproject.toml.
-Be aware that global/project settings will BE OVERRIDEN by pyproject.toml's settings.
+Sublack supports the use of black configuration in pyproject.toml.
+Be aware that global/project settings will BE OVERRIDDEN by pyproject.toml's settings.
 Sublack will look for this file in your `project directory` then in your root folder(s).
 See `black about pyproject.toml <https://github.com/ambv/black/#pyprojecttoml>`_ .